How to Repair Glass Crack Window

 Apply Masking Tape:

-Applying masking tape is a crucial step when repairing a cracked glass window.
+Applying masking tape is a crucial step when repairing a glass item.
 It protects the surrounding area and makes the repair process easier.
 When applying the tape, ensure that it covers the entire crack and extends a few inches beyond it on both sides.
 This will prevent any epoxy mixture from seeping out of the crack and onto the surrounding glass.

 Moreover, make sure that the tape is applied evenly and without any air bubbles or creases.
 This will help create a smooth and seamless finish after the repair is complete.
 Once you've applied the tape, you're ready to move on to the next step.